zhouyuan/OAP/oap-cache/oap/docs/Architect-Overview.md

 ## Introduction

-Apache Spark is a unified analytics engine for large-scale data processing.
-Spark SQL* is the most popular component of Apache Spark* , and it is widely used to process large scale structured data in data center.
-However, Spark SQL still suffers from stability and performance challenges in a highly dynamic environment with ultra large scale data.
+Apache Spark* is a unified analytics engine for large-scale data processing, and Spark SQL* is a Spark module widely used to process structured data in data center.
+However, Spark SQL still faces the challenge of stability and performance in a highly dynamic environment with ultra-large-scale data.

-SQL Index and Data Source Cache are designed to leverage user defined indices and smart fine-grained in-memory data caching for boosting Spark SQL performance, and can address the performance issues of some use cases.
+SQL Index and Data Source Cache are designed to leverage users' defined indices and smart fine-grained in-memory data caching to boost Spark SQL performance, and can address the performance issues of some use cases.

 ![OAP-INTRODUCTION](./image/OAP-Introduction.PNG)